2026 Botanical Bridges Congress

 This institution plays a key role in plant conservation, showcasing Dominican biodiversity through thematic exhibits, including an impressive arboretum, a fern pavilion, an orchid pavilion, a bromeliad pavilion, a seed bank, a butterfly garden, an ecological museum, a palm collection, an ecological reserve, a Japanese garden, a floral clock, a medicinal plant garden, and the National Herbarium, among other equally important and beautiful attractions.
 The JBN is a center for environmental education and community engagement that works to raise awareness about the importance of plant management and care, as well as sustainability.

-As host of the 2026 Botanical Bridges Congress, the Jardín Botánico Nacional Dr. Rafael M. Moscoso will provide an exceptional platform to bring together plant conservation experts across diverse disciplines from across the region, fostering collaboration and knowledge sharing to address critical challenges facing the flora of the Caribbean and Central America.
+As host of the 2026 Botanical Bridges Congress, the Jardín Botánico Nacional Dr. Rafael M. Moscoso provided an exceptional platform to bring together plant conservation experts across diverse disciplines from across the region, fostering collaboration and knowledge sharing to address critical challenges facing the flora of the Caribbean and Central America.